smithywick/RandomCode/README.md

 # RandomCode
-#These code snippets are just practice, roughly an hour for each.
+#These code snippets are just practice.
+Most the aim was an hour or so researching a topic and then implementing.